Gweedore: Theatre

 Gweedore has a rich history of theatre and drama productions.
 The local theatre Amharclann Ghaoth Dobhair was constructed in 1961.
-A local theatre group known as Aisteoirí Ghaoth Dobhair ('actors of Gweedore') was established in 1932.
+In decades prior to this, a local theatre group known as Aisteoirí Ghaoth Dobhair ('actors of Gweedore') was established in 1932.
 Their first production was called In Aimsir an Mháirtínigh, an original play by Eoghan Mac Giolla Bhríde which was staged in the parish hall in Derrybeg.
 Their plays and pantomimes, which were all staged in Irish, became a staple of Gaeltacht social life, drawing audiences from as far as Belfast and they performed throughout Ireland and Scotland.
 Members of the theatre group have gone on to create TV shows including CU Burn (Seán Mac Fhionnghaile), and have appeared on Ros na Rún (Gavin Ó Fearraigh).
 Many of Gweedore's musicians were associated with the group.
 Aisteoirí Ghaoth Dobhair are still active and performed shows at An Grianán Theatre in Letterkenny as part of the Earagail Arts Festival in 2010 and 2011.